 The Corporation generates sufficient cash flows from operating activities to fund its planned growth strategy in Canada and in Latin America, service its debt and make dividend payments to shareholders.
-As at February 2, 2020, the Corporation had \$90.5 million of cash on hand and \$499.5 million available under its Credit Facility, and as at March 30, 2020, the Corporation had approximately \$490.0 million of cash on hand and approximately \$135.0 million available under its Credit Facility.
+As at January 31, 2021, the Corporation had \$439.1 million of cash on hand and \$798.9 million available under its Credit Facility.

-The Corporation's ability to pay the principal and interest on our debt, to refinance it, or to generate sufficient funds to pay for planned capital expenditures and investments will depend on our future performance, which to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory, or other factors that are beyond our control.
+The Corporation's ability to pay the principal and interest on its debt, to refinance it, or to generate sufficient funds to pay for planned capital expenditures and investments will depend on its future performance, which to a certain extent, is subject to general economic, financial, competitive, legislative, regulatory, or other factors that are beyond its control.